 Self-care doesn’t mean that you have to have the money (or the childcare!) to go to a spa.
 It could be incorporating five minutes of meditation into your day, or eating a healthy meal to nourish your body and taking time to really focus on and appreciate that meal.

 Taking time out and valuing yourself will help convey that message to others too.
-Sometimes your partner may be unaware of quite how much you are struggling to juggle everyday life.
+Sometimes your partner, friends or family may be unaware of quite how much you are struggling to juggle everyday life.
 Self-care can mean learning to communicate your needs to the others around you.

 And of course, the number one form of self-care – SLEEP!
 Most of us need more of it.
 Most of us spend far too long looking at screens in the evenings, when we should be tucked up in bed.
 Having a good bedtime ritual will benefit both you and your children.
 We all need the time to switch off before bed.